BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 5. DUTIES OF THE TREASURER:

 [a] It shall be the duty of the Treasurer, in cooperation with the Executive Officer, to recommend a budget (which may include a contingent fund) for the succeeding year at each Annual Meeting and at any Special Meeting where such is requested by the Directors or by the Members.
-He/she shall review all financial statements of the Association and shall nominate and assist the professional auditor(s) who shall be elected annually by the Directors.
+He/she shall review all financial statements of the Association.
 She/he shall bring to the attention of the Members and the Directors such matters as may be necessary.

 [b] He/she shall have authority to sign checks and drafts on behalf of the Association for the disbursement of funds as designated by the Executive Officer and in accord with the provisions in the By-Laws and the approval by the Members through the Directors.